smirarab/pasta/doc/README.txt

 Starting conditions
 ###################

-If you give SATe a starting tree, it will go directly to the iterative portion of the algorithm.
+If you give SATé a starting tree, it will go directly to the iterative portion of the algorithm.

-If you do NOT give it a starting tree, then SATe will use the specified "Tree estimator" external tool to infer the initial tree.
-This requires an alignment.
-If all of the input sequences are of the same length, then SATe will assume that you are providing it with an alignment matrix; it will realign the data during the course of the algorithm, but the initial tree search will be conducted on the alignment that you supply.
-If your initial sequences do not have the same length and you do not supply a tree, then SATe will use the alignment tool that you have selected to produce an initial alignment for the entire dataset (this can be slow).
+If you do NOT give it a starting tree, then SATé will use the specified "Tree estimator" external tool to infer the initial tree.
+This requires an alignment, and you can provide an alignment as input to SATé.
+If you do not provide an alignment, then SATé will use the alignment tool that you have selected to produce an initial alignment for the entire dataset (this can be slow).

 If the initial alignment is very slow, you might want to use the PartTree tool in MAFFT (http://bioinformatics.oxfordjournals.org/content/23/3/372.abstract) to estimate a rough starting tree.
-By providing SATe with the tree estimated by PartTree, your analysis will bypass the initial alignment/tree-search, and will immediately begin the first iteration of the SATe algorithm.
+By providing SATé with the tree estimated by PartTree, your analysis will bypass the initial alignment/tree-search, and will immediately begin the first iteration of the SATé algorithm.

     Soon, we will implement an option that allows you to specify an aligner for the initial alignment operation and a different aligner for the subproblem alignment operations.
-In the meantime, if you want a "quick and dirty" alignment for the initial tree searching, you will need to produce this alignment yourself and then give it to SATe.
+In the meantime, if you want a "quick and dirty" alignment for the initial tree searching, you will need to produce this alignment yourself and then give it to SATé.

 ###########################
 External Tools (upper left)
 ###########################

-During each iteration SATe breaks down the tree into subproblems, realigns the data for each subset, merges the alignments into a full alignment, and re-estimates the tree for the full alignment.
+During each iteration SATé breaks down the tree into subproblems, realigns the data for each subset, merges the alignments into a full alignment, and re-estimates the tree for the full alignment.